 The ‘acquired system‘ or ‘acquisition‘ is the product of a subconscious process very similar to the process children undergo when they acquire their first language.

-It requires meaningful interaction in the target language – natural communication – in which speakers are concentrated not in the form of their utterances, but the communicative act.
+It requires meaningful interaction in the target language – natural communication – in which speakers are concentrated not in the form of their utterances but in the communicative act.

 The “learned system” or “learning” is the product of formal instruction and it comprises a conscious process that results in conscious knowledge ‘about’ the language, for example, knowledge of grammar rules.